The Best Time of Year to Trim Your Trees in Washington State

 Tree trimming regulations in Washington may apply in urban areas or for protected species, requiring tree trimming permits in Washington.
 Businesses must ensure compliance to avoid fines, while homeowners benefit from professional expertise for safety.
 Should tree trimming be done by a professional?
 For large trees or high-risk areas, yes.
 Tree trimming companies in Washington like Delk Management employ arborists with tree pruning certifications to deliver safe, effective results.

-To prune trees in Washington, we recommend winter for deciduous trees and summer for evergreens and fruit trees.
+Winter for deciduous trees and summer for evergreens and fruit trees.

-How often should trees be pruned in Washington’s climate?
+How often should trees be trimmed?

 Trust Delk Management for Expert Tree Care